Stitching Dynamic Movement Primitives and Image-based Visual Servo Control: Introduction

-In this paper the switched systems analysis is developed for systems which are locally (IBVS) \textit{and} globally (DMP) stable, and switching is occurring between image and non-image feedback.
-The goal is to regulate the end-effector pose with respect to a target using an eye-in-hand configuration.
-When the visual feedback is available, the IBVS controller is used to generate camera accelerations.
-When the visual feedback is not available then DMPs are used to generate camera accelerations.
-The DMPs are implemented as an online end-effector acceleration controller whose weights are trained using regulation task demonstration data.
-The contributions of this paper are as follows: \begin{itemize} \item A new IBVS acceleration control law is developed and the corresponding closed-loop dynamics are proven to be UUB if the initial state is sufficiently close to the goal state. \item Combined position and orientation DMPs are presented and the corresponding dynamics are proven to be globally asymptotically stable. \item The switching between the IBVS controller and DMP is analyzed using multiple Lyapunov functions and the switched system dynamics are proven to converge asymptotically to a bound whose analytical expression is derived.
-Furthermore, an algorithm is developed based on the analysis of the switched system to ensure stable switching between the IBVS and DMP subsystems. \end{itemize} Compared to our prior work in \cite{rotithor2020combining}, this paper provides rigorous stability analyses for the individual DMP and IBVS systems along with an algorithm and stability analysis for the switched system.
-Experimental results for a pose regulation task are presented using an eye-in-hand configuration of a Baxter robot, and the switched system results are validated in the presence of occlusions in the image feedback.
+In contrast to the switched systems approaches developed to handle feature track losses, occlusions in object tracking and localization, and approaches developed to improve the stability in IBVS-PBVS switching, this paper develops a new method that switches between image-based control and learning-based control when the image-feedback is not available such as in instances which may include limited camera FOV, occlusions, and feature losses.
+In this paper, a new switched systems analysis is developed for systems that switch between locally stable (IBVS system) \textit{and} globally stable (DMP system) modes.
+The goal is to regulate the camera pose with respect to a target.
+When visual feedback is available, the IBVS controller is used to generate camera accelerations.
+When visual feedback is not available, then DMP is used to generate camera accelerations.
+DMP is implemented as an online end-effector acceleration controller whose weights are trained using a pose regulation task demonstration data.
+The method can be useful in robotic tasks where a robot arm with eye-in-hand configuration is controlled using DMP and IBVS controllers for achieving precision or when a ground robot is controlled using a camera mounted on the robot with image and non-image-feedback.
+The technical contributions of this paper are as follows: \begin{itemize} \item A new common state-space representation is developed to analyze the switched system stability of the IBVS and DMP acceleration controllers. \item A new IBVS acceleration control law is developed and the corresponding closed-loop dynamics are proven to be UUB if the initial state is sufficiently close to the goal state. \item Combined position and orientation DMPs are presented and the corresponding dynamics are proven to be globally asymptotically stable. \item The switching between the locally stable IBVS controller and globally stable DMP is analyzed using multiple Lyapunov functions and the switched system dynamics are proven to converge asymptotically to a bound whose analytical expression is derived.
+Furthermore, an algorithm is developed based on the analysis of the switched system to ensure stable switching between the IBVS and DMP subsystems. \end{itemize} Compared to our preliminary development in \cite{rotithor2020combining}, this paper provides rigorous stability analyses for the individual DMP and IBVS systems along with a method for switching and stability analysis for the switched system.
+Experimental results for a pose regulation task are presented using the eye-in-hand configuration of the Baxter robot, and the switched system results are validated in the presence of occlusions in the image-feedback, and compared with a DMP-only controller.